raj-prog/live-class-project-4/Readme.md

 ## Project 4

-## Topics covered in this project:
+## Topics learned in this project:

 - CSS variables
 - Flexbox